Cnb

 1. Are they on LinkedIn or Twitter?

 You can get to know a great deal about a person from their social media pages.
-Through LinkedIn and Twitter, you can develop an insight into the journalist’s preferences, their mindset and their ideology.
+Through LinkedIn and Twitter, you can develop an insight into the journalist’s preferences, mindset and ideology.